lkilefner/llm-quality-evaluation-examples/README.md

 # LLM Quality Evaluation Examples for K–12
 Created by **Lauren Kilefner** (`lkilefner`)

 Hi there!
-I’m Lauren — a K–12 math and robotics teacher who believes that **educators are the magic**, and that AI should *support* great teaching, not replace it.
+I’m Lauren!
+I'm a former K–12 math and robotics teacher who believes that **educators are the magic**, and that AI should *support* great teaching, not replace it.
 This repo shows how I evaluate AI-generated responses for clarity, accuracy, tone, developmental appropriateness, and usefulness for real students and teachers.

 This is the same lens I use in the classroom:
 - Does the explanation *make sense* to the learner?